Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group2____Fernando_Ishaan_Matias/GROUP02_Final_Project.md

 ![](https://media.springernature.com/lw685/springer-static/image/art%3A10.1038%2Fnbt.3300/MediaObjects/41587_2015_Article_BFnbt3300_Fig2_HTML.jpg?as=webp)
 ###### Fig 15: DeepBind Training Workflow [(26)](#References)

+While CNNs are used often to leverage their ability to take high-dimensional data, a common nature of Biological data, DeePromoter is a unique approach that combines a CNN with LSTM for enhancer prediction. [(28)](#References)

 Besides application of sequencing and othe rhigh throughput data, Neural Networks have even been used to improve sequencing technoilogies themselves.
 For example, in Nanopore Sequencing De Novo read Qualities have been improved by MiniScrub, a CNN based approach.

 ### Conclusion